TheTavakoli1/TheTavakoli1/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Web Responsive
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: me = input(" Enter my name: ")
+- 📫 How to reach me: coding
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The shortest war in history lasted only 38 minutes!
 It was between Britain and Zanzibar on August 27, 1896.